 - Uncle Iroh was this to Zuko during his childhood in Avatar: The Last Airbender .
-As a teenager, Zuko treated his uncle as more of a buffoon, but then came around to accepting Iroh's guidance—which encouraged Zuko to reject his father's philosophies about honor, and lighten up a bit.
+As a teenager, Zuko initially treats his uncle as more of a buffoon but eventually comes around to accepting Iroh's guidance, which encourages Zuko to reject his father's philosophies and lighten up a bit.

 - In Taz-Mania, Taz and his siblings have an Uncle Drew, whom they adore.
 Maybe because he's an Expy of Bob Hope.

 - On Daria, Daria's Aunt Amy is a Cool Aunt.

 - Despite his name, Uncle from Jackie Chan Adventures is more of a Badass Grandpa.
 However Jackie fits the trope quite well.
 No matter how much Jade gripes, it's shown on multiple occasions how much more freedom Jade has with him than with her traditional parents in China, and how much she idolizes Jackie.